Obvious-trash/Obvious-trash.github.io/index.md

 ## Welcome to the big trash can

 You can find all kinds of trash here.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Big trash.
+Little trah.
+Smelly trash.
+Clean trash.
+Whatever kind of trash you are looking for we have it.

 ### Markdown